sasa1977/parent/RATIONALE.md

 ## Parent.GenServer

 `Parent.GenServer` is a specialization of a GenServer.
 You can think of it as a mixture of GenServer, Supervisor, and Registry.
-The behaviour allows you to implement a server process which needs to parent one or more children, which can be started and stopped on-demand.
+The behaviour allows you to implement a server process which needs to parent one or more child processes, which can be started and stopped on-demand.

 The behaviour is used in a standard way: